 When you create a group, you set the authentication procedure for the users, the system type, and the information they can access.
 A user can be a network or one computer.
 If your company changes, you can add or remove user accounts from your groups.

 The Firebox authentication server is enabled by default.
 You do not have to enable it before you add users and groups.

 Add Users and Groups

 After you add user accounts and groups, the users you added can connect to the Authentication Portal from a web browser on a computer or smart phone, and authenticate over port 4100 to get access to your network.
-For more information about how to use Firebox authentication, see Firewall Authentication.
+For more information about how to use Firebox authentication, go to Firewall Authentication.

 Configure Account Lockout Settings

 You can enable Account Lockout to prevent brute force attempts to guess user account passwords.
 When Account Lockout is enabled, the Firebox temporarily locks a user account after a specified number of consecutive, unsuccessful login attempts, and permanently locks a user account after a specified number of temporary account lockouts.

 For detailed steps to configure Account Lockout settings, go to Configure Firebox Account Lockout Settings.